veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
 ¦    Property    ¦   Type    ¦                         Description                         ¦                 Example Value                  ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
-¦tcUrl           ¦string     ¦Absolute or relative URI reference of the server to which to ¦1. rtmp://foo.mydomain.com:1935/realtimeapp     ¦
+¦tcUrl           ¦string     ¦Absolute or relative URI reference of the server to which to ¦1. "rtmp://foo.mydomain.com:1935/realtimeapp"   ¦
 ¦(optional)      ¦           ¦reconnect.
-If not specified, use the tcUrl for the current   ¦2. rtmp://127.0.0.1/realtimeapp                 ¦
+If not specified, use the tcUrl for the current   ¦2. "rtmp://127.0.0.1/realtimeapp"               ¦
 ¦                ¦           ¦connection.
-A relative URI reference should be resolved      ¦3. //192.0.2.0/realtimeapp                      ¦
+A relative URI reference should be resolved      ¦3. "//192.0.2.0/realtimeapp"                    ¦
-¦                ¦           ¦relative to the tcUrl for the current connection.            ¦4. /realtimeapp                                 ¦
+¦                ¦           ¦relative to the tcUrl for the current connection.            ¦4. "/realtimeapp"                               ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
 ¦code            ¦string     ¦A string identifying the event that occurred.
-To reconnect   ¦NetConnection.Connect.ReconnectRequest          ¦
+To reconnect   ¦"NetConnection.Connect.ReconnectRequest"        ¦
 ¦                ¦           ¦code MUST be set to "NetConnection.Connect.ReconnectRequest" ¦                                                ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
 ¦description     ¦string     ¦A string containing human-readable information about the     ¦The streaming server is undergoing updates.     ¦
 ¦(optional)      ¦           ¦message.
 Not every information object includes this property.¦                                                ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
 ¦level           ¦string     ¦A string indicating the severity of the event.
-To reconnect  ¦status                                          ¦
+To reconnect  ¦"status"                                        ¦
 ¦                ¦           ¦the level MUST be set to "status".                           ¦                                                ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
 ```